Last updated: May 2026

 Rise was built exactly for that.

 To support global payroll, onboarding, and compliance, with the opportunity to make payments in local currencies, USDC/USDT, and other crypto, while keeping worker choice at the center of the experience.
+Rise has now processed over $1.5 billion in lifetime payroll volume across 190+ countries, with 50%+ of all worker withdrawals going out in stablecoins.

 Key Takeaways